Mrso736/Charisma/Chapters/2-Body_Language.md

 ___Smiling:___
 Your smile is a powerful tool that can brighten the lives of those around you.
 Not only does it convey goodwill, a smile makes you sound and appear warmer.
+Actions speak louder than words, and a smile says: “I like you.
+You make me happy.
+I am glad to see you”

 Regular smiling is important to have as a part of your body-language routine, even when you don't feel like it, because smiling directly influences other people's attitudes and how they respond to you.